Eastern Suburbs & Illawarra Line: Illawarra & Cronulla Lines

 The Illawarra Line commences at Illawarra Junction at Redfern and travels on the 'Illawarra' (eastern pair) tracks.
 A dive tunnel allows Intercity services from the South Coast Line to cross underneath the main suburban lines to access Central station.
 The Illawarra lines are also connected at this point to the Illawarra Relief Lines which emerge from underground and lead to the Eastern Suburbs Line.

 From Illawarra Junction, four tracks head south through Erskineville and St Peters to Sydenham station.
-The 'main' pair of tracks are used by Eastern Suburbs & Illawarra Line and South Coast Line trains and the 'local' pair by Bankstown Line and peak hour Airport & South Line trains.
-At Sydenham, the Bankstown railway line branches off, but the Airport & South Line trains continue along the Illawarra line until Wolli Creek, where a junction to the East Hills line exists.
+The 'main' pair of tracks are used by Eastern Suburbs & Illawarra Line and South Coast Line trains and the 'local' pair by Airport & South Line trains.
+The Airport & South Line trains continue along the Illawarra line until diverging onto the East Hills line around Wolli Creek.
 South of Wolli Creek station, a crossover allows trains from the 'main' pair of tracks to switch to the 'local' pair.
 This is used by peak hour all-stations Eastern Suburbs & Illawarra Line trains.
 The four track section ends at Hurstville.
 The line then continues as two tracks south towards Sutherland, crossing the Georges River via the Como railway bridge between Oatley and Como.
 At Sutherland the Cronulla line branches in an easterly direction.
+This line is double track throughout.

 The main line then heads in a southerly direction, parallel to the Princes Highway to the west and bordering the Royal National Park on its eastern side until Waterfall, the last suburb in the Sydney metropolitan area.
 The track continues south from here as the South Coast Line through the Royal National Park towards the Illawarra region.